As you know, your dog is nothing more than a wolf in your living room. He is genetically programmed to howl for a few

 If your dog howls when he hears a passing siren, he is howling in response to let them know where he is.
 He’s talking back.

-He also could have heard other dogs howling in the distance and wants to chat.
+He could have heard other dogs howling in the distance and wanted to chat.
 It’s a canine version of a conference call and a way for your dog to try to connect with a fellow pack member.

-Then, there is always the kid next door, learning how to play the clarinet or flute.
-That weird sound can trigger howling in dogs who would usually never think about howling, chime in, or test their pipes.
+Then, the kid next door is learning to play the clarinet or flute.
+That weird sound can trigger howling in dogs, who usually never think about howling, chime in, or test their pipes.

 If your dog’s howling is disturbing, ignore him.
 Bring him inside when he stops.
 You do not want him to learn to associate, “Whenever I howl, they let me inside.”